 What can you do if you have a stye or a chalazion?

 Styes and chalazia develop if a small gland in the eyelid becomes inflamed and swollen.
 The inflammation usually goes away on its own.
-Some people try to make it go away faster, for instance by applying heat or ointments.
+If you have a stye, you should clean your eye once a day.

-Chalazia, on the other hand, develop when an oil gland becomes blocked and inflamed, leading to a swelling that lasts quite a long time.
+Chalazia, on the other hand, develop when an oil gland becomes blocked and inflamed, which can lead to a swelling that lasts quite a long time.
 But they usually don't hurt and don’t have any pus in them either.